gingerly-ui/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- gets the length of a prefix substring
+searches a string for any of a set of bytes